UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Emerald shop-slot:
 Spawns items and replaces Pulse-trigger with Reroll-trigger

+- 6-ball: (Could replace shop-slots with green-shop-slots...?)

 - Pink shop-slot:
 Spawns items and gives them +3 lives

 - Purple shop-slot:
 Spawns items and gives them DOOMED-10

+- JOJO FEEDBACK:
+More items should have adjacency interactions.
+(For example axe-items, or scythe-items)
+^^^ this is what makes stuff interesting